prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :status 404 Not found:
     The backend does not know the instance or the reserve.
   :status 409 Conflict:
-    The backend refuses to delete the reserve (committed tips).
+    The backend refuses to delete the reserve (committed tips awaiting pickup).